zarr-developers/zarr-developers.github.io/slides/scipy-2019.md

 ### (4) Data are compressible

 * Compression is a very active area of innovation.
-* Modern compressors achieve good compression ratios with high speed.
+* Modern compressors achieve good compression ratios with very high speed.
-* Opportunity to trade I/O for computation.
 * Compression can increase effective I/O bandwidth, sometimes dramatically.